whensungoesdown/osdesignasst/README_assignment_1.md

 If not, it will change the thread_info structures back to the initial conditions, where `mutex.used` is set back to false, and the `count = 0`.

+We added a spinlock mechanism to protect the two thread queues: g_queue_ready and g_queue_wait.
+We did this to stop the time accordingly, in order to simulate a an interrupt flag or CLI STI instruction and causes the processor to ignore an external interrupt.